 BorderLinks leads workshops for groups staying at BorderLinks and those who wish to have a shorter educational experience for their class, church, or civic group.
 Workshops are interactive learning experiences that cover issues such as immigration and economic policy, fair trade, privilege, and intercultural understanding.
-If you are not staying at BorderLinks but would like to participate in a workshop, BorderLinks can bring the workshop to you!
+BorderLinks can bring the workshop to you!

-If you are interested in setting up a workshop, please fill out a workshop inquiry form.
+If you are interested in setting up a workshop, please fill out the form at the bottom of this page.

-Here's just a small sampling of the workshops we have available...
+Here's a sampling of the workshops we offer:

 Legal Immigration Simulation: This simulation turns participants into potential immigrants navigating the legal system, to help answer the commonly encountered question, “Why don’t migrants enter legally?”

 The Border History Timeline is a workshop that examines U.S policies historically which have both directly and indirectly influenced immigration and migration, and how this correlates with current events.
 This workshop allows for a deeper discussion around the root causes of migration, as well as who benefits from the current system of enforcement and laws.
 Special attention is paid to how U.S. policies have in particular influenced the U.S/Mexico borderlands.

 Market Basket Survey: Explore the prices of everyday groceries in Border Town Mexico; then compare the time cost of those items with groceries purchased in the United States.
 This interactive workshop leads to discussion of and reflection on how our food system guarantees low prices, and how different it is to shop and eat in Mexico.